Annabelle's Wish: Plot

 Agnes' lawyer later finds a loophole that would grant her custody: Billy can only stay with her if he remains mute.
-When Agnes returns to Charles' farm to bring Billy back to her home, the animals push her car into a ditch to stall for time.
-As a result, she has to stay on the farm overnight on Christmas Eve.
+When Agnes returns to Charlie's farm to bring Billy back to her home, the animals push her car into a ditch to stall for time.
+As a result, she has to stay on the farm overnight on Christmas Eve to troubleshoot her car.
 That night, Santa comes and Annabelle asks him to permanently give her Christmas voice to Billy.
 Touched by her selflessness, he agrees.

 The next morning, Billy finds a present and upon opening it, magically gets his voice back.
-This renders Agnes' custody order void, allowing Billy to stay with Charles.
-Billy shows Annabelle his ability to speak, but is shocked to discover that she gave up her voice for him and that hearing him speak again was her true wish.
+This renders Agnes' custody order void, allowing Billy to stay with Charlie.
+Billy shows Annabelle his ability to speak, and is touched to discover that she gave up her voice for him and that hearing him speak again was her true wish.
 Gus, Bucky, and Buster arrive and apologize for their behavior.
-Gus reveals that he bought the music box from the antique shop and gives it to Charles.
-Agnes and Gus become acquainted, and according to the narrator, they marry and Agnes becomes a step-mother to Gus's two sons.
+Gus reveals that he bought the music box from the antique shop and gives it to Charlie.
+Agnes and Gus then become acquainted.
+The narrator implies that the two later marry and Agnes became a stepmother to Gus' sons.

-Years later, Billy (who is revealed to have been the narrator all along) and Emily have grown up, gotten married, and now own the farm after Charles' retirement.
-Annabelle, having grown old and weary, gives up on her belief that she will ever fly.
-On Christmas Eve, Santa Claus arrives to fulfill her true wish (a wish from Billy) and she becomes a young reindeer and is given her voice back.
-She flies away as Santa's lead and bids Billy goodbye and a Merry Christmas.
+Years later, Billy (who reveals himself to be the narrator) and Emily have gotten married, and now own the farm.
+One Christmas Eve, Annabelle, having grown old and weary, walks over to a frozen pond and lays down, exhausted.
+Santa Claus arrives to fulfill her true wish (a wish from Billy) and she becomes a young reindeer and is given her voice back.
+She flies away at Santa's lead and bids Billy goodbye and a Merry Christmas.